darrylcauldwell/darrylcauldwell.github.io/_posts/2020-08-12-python-pbm.md

 pip install --upgrade pyvmomi
 ```

-It we look at [pyVmomi in PyDoc](https://pydoc.net/pyvmomi/) we can see that pyVim.connect is a function SmartConnect which can be used to form connection to the vSphere Web Services API.
+It we look at pyVmomi in GitHub we can see that [pyVim.connect](https://github.com/vmware/pyvmomi/blob/master/pyVim/connect.py) defines a function SmartConnect which can be used to form connection to the vSphere Web Services API.

 ```
 #!/usr/bin/env python3